The Predator (film): Controversies

+Franchise

 Possible sequels

-John Davis said that The Predator would set up two sequels that he hoped Shane Black would return to direct.
+John Davis said that The Predator would set up two direct sequels that he hoped Shane Black would return to direct.
 Concerning this, Black stated that "I would love to say we've been planning a trilogy, but I take one day at a time, in motion-picture terms that's one movie at a time."
 With the sale of 21st Century Fox's assets, including 20th Century Fox studios, to The Walt Disney Company the future of the series was called into question, though Bob Iger confirmed that certain properties would remain R-rated.

 Prequel

 In December 2019, Dan Trachtenberg was announced to be developing a film under the working title of Skulls, with a script from Patrick Aison, set during the American Civil War and following "a Comanche woman who goes against gender norms and traditions to become a warrior".
 In November 2020, it was revealed that the project would actually be a fifth film in the Predator franchise.
 Trachtenberg indicated that he had been working on the film since 2016, while the original intention was to market the project without any references to Predator.
 The Walt Disney Company produced the project through their 20th Century Studios banner.

 In May 2021, Amber Midthunder was cast in the lead role of Naru in the film, officially titled Prey, which began filming in June.
-Prey premiered at the San Diego Comic-Con on July 21, 2022.
+Prey premiered at San Diego Comic-Con on July 21, 2022.